AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

   chart.container('container').draw();
 ```

 Setting data using JSON format is very similar to the way of setting data in JavaScript.
-The name of every in JSON config corresponds with the name of a method or parameter in JS.
+The name of every in JSON config corresponds with the name of a method and parameter in JS.

 ```
   // JSON data